Network Configuration Backups in rConfig V8 Core

 - Configuration processed (cleaned, validated)

-- File stored in hierarchical directory structure
+- File stored in the hierarchical directory structure

 - Database record created with metadata